sherifButt/adv-web-scraper-api/docs/navigation/navigation-types.md

 ```

 ### `mousemove`
-Moves mouse to element or coordinates.
+Moves mouse to element or coordinates with optional actions.

 ```typescript
 {